joelwking/prezo/README.md

 *prezo* - Presentation Management

 Experience a technical talk on this solution by attending [DevNet Create 2021](https://developer.cisco.com/devnetcreate/) Tech topic 2: Simplicity & Cloud-First,  *Do you have any slides …….?*.
+The recording of the presentation is available for viewing on [DevNet](https://developer.cisco.com/devnetcreate/2021/) or by searching for the DevNet [Youtube](https://www.youtube.com/results?search_query=devnet+create+2021) channel.

 This project aims to enable sharing of PowerPoint presentations while using metadata to locate relevant content.